cslarsen/mickey-scheme-historic/README.md

 because function parameters must be evaluated _before_ entering the function itself.

-Now, we are pretty careful with our hard drives, so we want a way to _control evaluation_.
-Scheme's macros will let us do exactly that.
+It is clear that we need a way to _control evaluation_.
+Scheme's macros will let ut do exactly that.

 So let's implement `when` as a hygienic macro.